 Main Page | Risk Factors | Symptoms | Diagnosis | Treatment | Screening | Reducing Your Risk | Talking to Your Doctor | Living With Low Back Pain and Sciatica | Living With Low Back Pain and Sciatica | Resource Guide

-Most back pain is usually localized in the low back.
-Stress on the muscles and ligaments that support the spine produces strain in these tissues, and this is the usual cause of lower back pain, although there can be other, more serious causes.
+The pain can be achy or sharp in nature.
+It is usually localized in the low back and can be associated with difficulty doing every day tasks.
+Stress on the muscles and ligaments that support the spine produce strain on tissues causing the back pain.
+There can be other, more serious causes.

 Sciatic Nerve Pain

 More serious symptoms associated with back pain that may require immediate medical attention include:

 Conn's Current Therapy 2001 .
 53rd edition.
 W.B.
 Saunders Company; 2001.

 Konstantinou K. Dunn KM.
 Sciatica: review of epidemiological studies and prevalence estimates.
 Spine .
 33(22):2464-72, 2008 Oct 15.

 Pain.
 National Institute of Neurological Disorders and Stroke website.
 Available at: http://www.ninds.nih.gov/disorders/chronic_pain/detail_chronic_pain.htm#Spine .
 Accessed October 27, 2008.